ragarmakhis/log-helper/README.rst

 In the sequence of clips on the first clip (both video and audio), put IN on the clapper, on the last OUT

+If not set IN OUT an exception is thrown errors.DeltaBaseZero